More than any other document, a will puts you in touch with your mortality. Perhaps that’s why less than half of adults in the U.S. have a will.

 The benefits of a will

-Even if you die without a will, some of your assets will end up where you’d want them to go.
+If you die without a will, some of your assets will end up where you’d like them to go.
 If you’re married, property titled in both of your names with rights of survivorship will go to the surviving spouse upon the other’s death.
 Likewise, assets with proper beneficiary designations will go to whomever you designate.
 That’s why it’s important to keep ownership and beneficiary designations up to date.

-However, for everything else — property held in your name only, including a closely held business; assets without a beneficiary designated; and items without the option of specifying the owner or beneficiary (artwork, jewelry, a coin collection, your grand champion chihuahua) — your state’s “intestate” (a term describing a person who dies not having made a will) laws will determine who gets what.
+However, for everything else — property held in your name only, including a closely held business; assets without a beneficiary designated; and items without the option to specify the owner or beneficiary (artwork, jewelry, a coin collection, your grand champion chihuahua) — who gets what will be at the mercy of your state’s “intestate” laws.

 If you want to leave anything to your church or other nonprofits, you don’t want to use your state’s default plan!
 You won’t find any charities on its distribution list.